Burpee (exercise): Origin

 Variant of a burpee that includes a push-up and a jump.

 The exercise was invented in 1939 by US physiologist Royal Huddleston Burpee Sr., who used it in the burpee test to assess fitness.
 Burpee earned a PhD in applied physiology from Teachers College, Columbia University in 1940 and created the "burpee" exercise as part of his PhD thesis as a quick and simple fitness test, which may be used as a measure of agility and coordination.
 The original burpee was a "four-count burpee" consisting of movements through four different positions, and in the fitness test, the burpee was performed four times, with five heart rate measurements taken before and after the four successive burpees to measure the efficiency of the heart at pumping blood and how quickly the heart rate returns to normal.

+Burpee was a veteran of the First World War.
+After the war, he earned his doctorate in physiology at Columbia University.
+In the 1930s, he developed the Burpee test.

-The exercise was popularized when the United States Armed Services made it one of the ways used to assess the fitness level of recruits when the US entered World War II.
+The exercise was popularized when, in 1942, the U.S. Army adopted the exercise as part of its physical fitness test, used to assess the fitness level of recruits when the US entered World War II.
 Although the original test was not designed to be performed at high volume, the Army used the burpee to test how many times it can be performed by a soldier in 20 seconds - 8 burpees in 20 seconds is considered poor, 10 is fair, 13 or more excellent.
 The Army also considered that a soldier fit enough for the rigor of war should be able to perform 40 or 50 burpees non-stop in an easy rhythm.

+During World War II, he worked as the overseas program director for the United Service Organizations (USO).
+From 1946 to 1964, Burpee served as Executive Director of the Bronx-Union Branch of the Young Men's Christian Association (YMCA) in New York City.